conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 [^1]: Meeting Embedded took place on Wednesday, only Daniel and Diego were in Berlin to attend it.

 [^2]: On Thursday, more members of the Conan team joined from Spain: Luis and Javier.
+Also Katrin joined from the marketing team joined from France.